 - Medicine to treat seizures (including carbamazepine, phenytoin)

 - Narcotic pain medicine (including alfentanil, fentanyl, methadone)

 - NSAID pain or arthritis medicine (including aspirin, celecoxib, diclofenac, flurbiprofen, ibuprofen, naproxen)

 - Oral diabetes medicine (including glipizide, glyburide, tolbutamide)

 - Check with your doctor before starting any new medicines within 7 days of using this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, heart failure, heart rhythm problems, cancer, or HIV/AIDS.
+- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart disease, heart failure, heart rhythm problems, cancer, HIV/AIDS, or hereditary problems.

 - This medicine may cause the following problems:

 - Changes in heart rhythm, including QT prolongation